Jefferson Feijão (footballer, born 1986)

-Jefferson da Silva Luciano (born 16 December 1986), better known as Jefferson Feijão, is a Brazilian professional footballer who plays as a right back.
+Jefferson da Silva Luciano (born 16 December 1986), better known as Jefferson Feijão, is a Brazilian professional footballer who plays as a right-back.

 Career

-Jefferson Feijão is a right back who has played for several Brazilian clubs over the years.

-In February 2019, while defending XV de Piracicaba, he was involved in a traffic accident where it was found that he was drunk.
+In February 2019, while defending XV de Piracicaba, Jefferson Feijão was involved in a traffic accident where it was found that he was drunk.

 In 2023, he asked to leave Santa Cruz FC after fans threatened his daughter.
 On 2024 season played for Pouso Alegre, Serra Branca and Trindade.
 For the 2025 season, Feijão agreed to return to Mato Grosso football, signing a contract with Luverdense.